System Complexity & Design: A World Apart

 Commercial plumbing demands tools and expertise that go well beyond what a typical residential plumber carries:

-Commercial plumbers must also understand regulatory frameworks like OSHA jobsite safety standards, ADA fixture requirements, and mandatory backflow testing schedules.
-This level of specialized knowledge is exactly why a residential plumber — even a highly experienced one — may not be the right fit for a commercial job.
+Commercial plumbers must also understand OSHA jobsite safety standards, ADA fixture requirements, and mandatory backflow testing schedules.
+This level of specialized knowledge is exactly why a residential plumber, even a highly experienced one, may not be the right fit for a commercial job.
+If you're unsure whether you even need a licensed pro, our plumber vs handyman comparison walks through the line between the two.

 When to Hire a Commercial vs. Residential Plumbing Contractor